swiftlang/swift-evolution/proposals/0000-updated-integers.md

 #### `SignedArithmetic`

-The `SignedArithmetic` is for the numbers that can be negated.
+The `SignedArithmetic` protocol is for numbers that can be negated.

 ```Swift
 public protocol SignedArithmetic : Arithmetic {
   func negate() -> Self